A street with shops in downtown Palm Springs, california

 Street view in Palm Springs, California

-Scenic oasis Palm Springs, California is in the Coachella Valley within Riverside County.
-Known as a resort town, it has been a playground for the rich and glamorous since the golden days of Hollywood.
-It even has its own downtown Walk of Stars featuring names like Elvis Presley and Sonny Bono.
-While Palm Springs still boasts first-class shopping, dining, and entertainment, it also has no shortage of ways to view the natural landscape.
-One way is the Palm Springs Aerial Tramway, which takes guests 8,500 feet up Mt.
+Palm Springs, California, an oasis in the Coachella Valley of Riverside County, is renowned as a resort destination.
+It has attracted the wealthy and famous since Hollywood's early days and features its own downtown Walk of Stars with icons like Elvis Presley and Sonny Bono.
+While offering high-end shopping, dining, and entertainment, the city also provides numerous options to enjoy its natural scenery.
+One popular attraction is the Palm Springs Aerial Tramway, which transports visitors 8,500 feet up Mt.
 San Jacinto.

 Living Desert Zoo and Gardens is a way for visitors to experience a desert ecosystem, complete with recreated plant and animal habitats.
 Included among the desert plants and botanical exhibits is a butterfly garden.
 The zoo also aims to preserve the region's nature and heritage, as well as to play a part in rehabilitating wildlife.